rhendrickson42/msds6306Case/Master_JP_RH.md

 ## 455             American Brown Ale     12
 ```

 Finally, BrewData Inc. has provided sample output for our patent pending regional ABV preference algorithm.
 This tool assesses if there is a correlation between ABV and longitude and latitude as measured by the center of each state.
 In both cases the correlation was relatively weak (less than 13%) with p values of 0.5737 (Longitude) and 0.3861 (Latitude).
-Althought the correlations are week, With additional contract work we could explore similar trends that your prime competitor seems to be leveraging fairly well.
+Although the correlations are week, With additional contract work we could explore similar trends that your prime competitor seems to be leveraging fairly well.

 # A Look at possible correlation between longitude and ABV